nsbasic/voltbuilder-user/README.md

 1. In config.xml, PhoneGap style `<config-edit` clauses [were made obsolete a while ago](http://docs.phonegap.com/phonegap-build/configuring/config-file-element/).
 Replace them with `<edit-config`.
 1. We're using the latest Cordava tooling.
 Many plugins and usages will need to be updated: users were held back by PhoneGap not being up to date.
 If you run into issues, that's one of the first things to consider.
 1. To use phonegap-plugin-push: `<plugin name="phonegap-plugin-push" source="npm">`
+1. If your Cordova project contains plugins/libraries, such as cordova-plugin-x-socialsharing, which reference both the Android Support Library and AndroidX, your Android build will fail because the two cannot live side-by-side in an Android build.
+This plugin will help: cordova-plugin-androidx-adapter.